stroparo/dotfiles/README.md

 : # Ignore this; It expedited running the previous command on paste; Press ENTER ;)
 ```

-One could also directly download whatever script in this repository and have its sequence executed in one fell swoop, like in this example for the custom aliases:
+One can also get a specific script in this repository and have it executed in one fell swoop, like in this example:

 ```bash
 bash -c "$(curl -LSf "https://bitbucket.org/stroparo/dotfiles/raw/master/recipes/alias.sh" \